It’s a call no one wants to get.

 You’ll either need to pay the court the entire bail amount or enlist the services of a bail bondsperson.
 Just remember that you’ll still need to give the bondsperson some collateral in most cases.

-Amistad Bail Bonds offers bail bond services to Raleigh, NC residents.
+Amistad Bail and Immigration Bonds offers bail bond services to Raleigh, NC residents.
 If you’re in need of bail bond services or have questions about our service, don’t hesitate to contact us today.